vals-productions/sqlighter/README.md

     return YES;
 }
 ```
-One important feature od this implementation is - you get uniform and platform independent way to get access to your DB implementation in your shared between platforms code as this
+One important feature od this implementation is - you get uniform and platform independent way to get access to your DB implementation interface in your shared between platforms code as this
 ``` java
 SQLighterDb db = Bootstrap.getInstance().getDb();
 ```